New Zealand Warriors 2025 NRL season scouting report: Best 17, every player’s contract status, rookie watch

 Unable to breakthrough to the NRL at the Sharks with Blayke Brailey and Jayden Berrell in front of him, Samuel Healey signed with the Warriors to fulfil his NRL dream.

-The back-up to Wayde Egan is primed to earn his first grade debut in 2025.
+Wayde Egan is primed to earn his first grade debut in 2025.
 The 21-year-old has come through the grades with the Sharks, establishing himself in the New South Wales Cup with 36 games for feeder club Newtown since last season.

 In his 24 NSW Cup appearances in 2024, Healey scored eight tries and averaged 56 metres and 23 tackles a game with 60 tackle breaks, four try assists, four line break assists and 21 off loads.